Atsuto Uchida: Return to Kashima Antlers

 On 2 January 2018, Uchida re-joined J1 team Kashima Antlers after playing seven and a half years in Germany.
 Uchida is scheduled to join his teammates in Kashima on 9 January 2018, shortly before the start of the 2018 J1 season.

 Uchida made his first Kashima Antlers’ appearance in eight years, starting a match and played 84 minutes, in a 0–0 draw against Shimizu S-Pulse in the opening game of the season.
-But he soon suffered a thigh injury that kept him out for a month.
+However, he soon suffered a thigh injury that kept him out for a month.
 On 14 April 2018, Uchida made his return from injury, starting a match and played 77 minutes, in a 2–0 win against Nagoya Grampus.
-He appeared in the next four matches before being sidelined with another injury.
-On 11 July 2018, when Uchida made his return from injury, starting the whole game, in a 4–1 win against Machida Zelvia.
-However, he found himself in and out of the starting line-up, due to being on the substitute bench and facing his own injury concern.
-Uchida then played an important role when he scored the winning goal, in a 3–2 win against Suwon Samsung Bluewings on 3 October 2018; which in the return leg, Kashima Antlers drew 3–3, resulting Kashima Antlers reaching the AFC Champions League Final for the first time.
+He appeared in the next four matches, setting up two goals against Vissel Kobe on 25 April 2018 and V-Varen Nagasaki on 2 May 2018 that saw the club earn a total of four points in both matches.
+However, Uchida suffered a knee injury that saw him out for two months.
+On 11 July 2018, Uchida made his return from injury, starting the whole game, in a 4–1 win against Machida Zelvia.
+Following his return, he found himself in and out of the starting line-up, due to being on the substitute bench and facing his own injury concern.
+Uchida then played an important role when he scored the winning goal, in a 3–2 win against Suwon Samsung Bluewings on 3 October 2018; which in the return leg, Kashima Antlers drew 3–3, resulting in the club reaching the AFC Champions League Final for the first time.
 However, Uchida suffered a hamstring injury that kept him out for a month.
 While on the sidelines, Kashima Antlers won the AFC Champions League Final against Persepolis by beating them 2–0 aggregate to win the club's first AFC Champions League trophy.
 On 24 November 2018, he made his return from injury, coming on as a late substitute, in a 3–0 win against Vegalta Sendai.
-In the FIFA Club World Cup, Uchida played three times for the side, as they finished fourth place in the tournament.
+In the FIFA Club World Cup, Uchida played three times for Kashima Antlers, as the club finished fourth place in the tournament.
 At the end of the 2018 season, he went on to twenty–three appearances and scoring once in all competitions.